srswinde/cassini_app/README.md

 ## Postgres Database

 The database was built using the kubernetes manifest files found in the [databse](database) directory. [postgres-pvc.yaml](database/postgres-pvc.yaml) creates a persistent volume claim for the database.
 Appyling this file creates a digital ocean volume so the database can persist.
-The [postgres-statefulset.yaml](database/postgres-statefulset.yaml) file spawns a postgres database using the official postgres docker image and gives it access to the peristnat volume.
+The [postgres-statefulset.yaml](database/postgres-statefulset.yaml) file spawns a postgres database using the official postgres docker image and gives it access to the peristant volume.

 ## Python Server and database interface